awangga/gopi/README.md

 go list -m github.com/awangga/gopi@v0.1.2
 ```

-## Service
+## getClient
-Open google api service with json credentials file and token.pickle, please run in localhost first to generate token.pickle with user confirmation. after that you may put token.pickle in your server.
+Open google api service with json credentials file and tokenfile, please run in localhost first to generate token.json with user confirmation. after that you may put token.json in your server.

+## NewService
+Select service for docs,mail,drive etc.

 ## Body
 Generate json or dictionary for data post to Google API

-## Execute
+## DO()
-Sending body into Google API and get response
+Sending request with or without body into Google API and get response

 ## Example
 First thing is import google api module and others helpers you need, after that please define apiscope,jsonsecfile and tokenpickel